JiaoyanHuang/NCDAQ-related-projects/README.md

 2016 EMP related files can be downloaded from https://views.cira.colostate.edu/iwdw/RequestData/Default.aspx

-by 20191030 v1 MCIP, BC, IC for 12US2 are ready. and most input and output data for beta are ready.
+by 20191030 EMP v1, MCIP, BC, IC for 12US2 are ready.

+20191120 EMP v1 pre merge data are ready on NCDAQ cluster with some minor errors (cannot adjust please see https://forum.cmascenter.org/t/2016-emission-platform-v1-adjust-sectors/1126).